 Under the status quo, the PQS holder has the option to limit the underlying agreement to the PQS subject to ROFR.
-If the underlying agreement does not refer to 'other goods' (as stipulated in paragraph B), then the ROFR holder would have the ROFR option on the PQS, and 'other goods' would be the subject of a separate contractual agreement between the PQS holder and the non-ROFR buyer.
+If the underlying agreement does not refer to 'other goods' (as stipulated in paragraph B), then the ROFR holder would have ROFR on the PQS, and 'other goods' could be the subject of a separate contractual agreement between the PQS holder and the non-ROFR buyer.

-3.4.2 Alternative 2 - In ROFR contracts, the right of first refusal applies to all the assets of a company included in a proposed sale (the "underlying agreement"), or to any subset of those assets, as otherwise agreed to by the PQS holder and the community entity.
+3.4.2 Alternative 2 (PPA) - In ROFR contracts, the right of first refusal applies to all the assets of a company included in a proposed sale (the "underlying agreement"), or to any subset of those assets, as otherwise agreed to by the PQS holder and the community entity.

-Alternative 2 would revise paragraph B of the ROFR contract terms (see section 3.3.3) to specify that, "Any right of first refusal must be on the same terms and conditions of the underlying agreement and will include all processing shares and other goods included in that agreement, or to any subset of those assets, as otherwise agreed to by the PQS holder and the community entity."
-The addition of the bold text would allow the POS holder and the community that currently holds the ROFR to negotiate what, if any, other assets may be included in an exercise of ROFR.
-This would provide community entities and PQS holders with more flexibility compared to the no action alternative.
-For example, assume a PQS holder has assets in communities A, B, and C, along with POS currently used in community A. Community A holds a ROFR that is triggered if the PQS holder decides to transfer the PQS for use outside of the community A. No processing currently takes place in communities B and C, but the POS holder owns processing assets in those communities.
-If the PQS holder decides to sell the PQS that is used in community A and the assets it owns in in communities A, B, and C, to a buyer who would use the POS outside of community A, the proposed sale would trigger the ROFR.
-Under the current ROFR contract terms (status quo), the community entity would be required to purchase the PQS and the PQS holder's assets in all three communities (A, B, and C), even though, the community entity likely would only be interested in purchasing the PQS and the assets in community A.
+Alternative 2 would revise paragraph B of the ROFR contract terms (see section 3.3.3) to specify that, "Any right of first refusal must be on the same terms and conditions of the underlying agreement and will include all processing shares and other goods included in that agreement, or to any subset of those assets, as otherwise agreed to by the POS holder and the community entity."
+The addition of the bold text would allow the POS holder and the community entity that currently holds the ROFR to negotiate what, if any, other assets may be included in an exercise of ROFR.
+This would provide community entities and POS holders with more flexibility compared to the no action alternative.
+For example, assume a PQS holder has assets in communities A, B, and C, along with PQS currently used in community A. Community A holds a ROFR that is triggered if the PQS holder decides to transfer the POS for use outside of the community A. No processing currently takes place in communities B and C. but the PQS holder owns processing assets in those communities.
+If the PQS holder decides to sell the PQS that is used in community A and the assets it owns in communities A, B, and C, to a buyer who would use the PQS outside of community A, the proposed sale would trigger the ROFR.
+Under the current ROFR contract terms (status quo), to exercise ROFR, the community entity would be required to purchase the PQS and the PQS holder's assets in all three communities (A, B, and C), even though the community entity may only be interested in purchasing the PQS and the assets in community A.

-Under Alternative 2, community A, which holds the ROFR, would have more flexibility compared to the no action alternative because it has the option to reach agreement with the PQS holder that, for example, the ROFR would only apply to the PQS and the assets in community A. The PQS holder would maintain the option to sell the assets in communities B and C without triggering community A's ROFR.
+Under Alternative 2, community A, which holds the ROFR, would have more flexibility compared to the no action alternative because it would have the option to reach an agreement with the PQS holder that, for example, the ROFR would only apply to the PQS and the assets in community A. The PQS holder would maintain the option to sell the assets in communities B and C without triggering community A's ROFR.
 Alternative 2 could benefit community entities because they would not be required to purchase assets that they might not have an interest in or be able to finance in order to maintain crab processing activities in their community, if the entity can reach an agreement with the PQS holder.
+Instead, communities would be able to purchase a previously agreed upon subset of the PQS holder's assets.
+The purchase price of the subset of assets may be less than the purchase price of all assets included in the underlying agreement.
+Therefore, community entities may be more likely to exercise ROFR if it only applies to those assets of interest to the community.